tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
 	- IDEA: implication here is that modular machines should be designed so that it is easy to trigger & run them from interupt()
 	- IDEA: the idea here is that narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
+	- DECISION: use fake_door for now and swap on goblin death

 - TBD: Description updates:
 	- TBD: hedgehog updates